prabathjayatissa/R_intro/README.md

 # Data analysis for beginners in R

-Expert Skills Training the LBG Career Center, March 2024
+Expert Skills Training the LBG Career Center

+March 6, 13, 20 and 27, 2024, Wednesdays 10am-12pm

 ## Who am I?

 My name is Hannah Metzler, and I am currently a PostDoc at MedUni Vienna and the Complexity Science Hub Vienna.
 I have a background in Psychology and Cognitive Neuroscience, and I currently do research in computational social science at the interface of Psychology and Data Science.

 Email: metzler[at]csh.ac.at

 Website: [https://hannahmetzler.eu](https://hannahmetzler.eu)

 ## What is this course about?